 In addition to the above restrictions on redemption contained in the Company's Articles, pursuant to the Credit Agreement, the Company is unable to redeem any Preferred Shares if a default is then existing under the Credit Agreement or would occur as a result of such redemption.
-There are also restrictions on the aggregate value of the shares that the Company is allowed to redeem.
+There are also restrictions on the aggregate value of the shares that the Company is allowed to redeem without the consent of the lenders.
 See Item 2.7 "Material Contracts".
-This restriction in the Credit Agreement has not prevented the Company from honouring redemptions in the past.